towolf/towolf.github.com/docs/PsychDemos/VignettingCorrectionDemo.markdown

 title: VignettingCorrectionDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

-Demonstrate how to do display devignetting aka per\-pixel gain correction.
+Demonstrate how to do display devignetting aka per-pixel gain correction.

 Usage: VignettingCorrectionDemo\(\[docolor=0\]\[, precision=max\]\);

-'docolor' if set to non\-zero will compute and apply per\-color channel gains instead of the default luminance gain.
+'docolor' if set to non-zero will compute and apply per-color channel gains instead of the default luminance gain.

 'precision' selects the precision vs. speed tradeoff: 2 = max precision, min speed, 1 = balanced, 0 = max speed and minimum precision.

-Because gain correction is memory and compute intense, per\-color correction is slower than global luminance only correction.
+Because gain correction is memory and compute intense, per-color correction is slower than global luminance only correction.
 Higher precisions for the definition of the gainmatrix are slower, and higher display resolutions are slower.